OmdenaAI/wfpdisrel/#task3-model/model-e-RandomForest/README.md

 Also, we have an updated version of feature importance after the last version of main dataset.
 ![Features](Plots/Feature_importance_v2.png)

 Due tho the high presence of outliers in the target variable, we think no hyperparameter tunning would improve the metrics in a considerable scale.
-Waht we are seeing here is a problem wth the nature of data itself.
+What we are seeing here is a problem wth the nature of data itself.
 Maybe next step could be getting ride of outliers using HQR or applying this model to different clusters.